7 Luxurious Moringa Oil Body Butter Recipes

 • 7 drops bergamot essential oil

-1. Ladle your avocado butter into a mixing bowl, and whip it for about 2-3 minutes using a mixer or immersion blender.
-Whip until fluffy and cloud-like.
+1. Transfer your avocado butter into a mixing bowl and whip it for approximately 2-3 minutes using a mixer or immersion blender.
+Whip until it reaches a fluffy, cloud-like consistency.

-2. Pour in the Moringa oil into the bowl and continue mixing on medium speed for about 1 minute until the oil and butter have thoroughly combined.
+2. Next, pour the Moringa oil into the bowl and continue mixing on medium speed for about 1 minute until the oil and butter are fully combined.

-3. Add the tapioca starch and all three essential oils to your lotion and continue mixing for another minute on low speed until all are thoroughly combined into the lotion mixture.
+3. Add the tapioca starch and all three essential oils to your lotion mixture, then continue mixing for another minute on low speed until everything is thoroughly combined.

-4. Scoop your body butter into your glass jar and enjoy!
-Make sure that your butter is closed tightly when not in use.
+4. Finally, scoop your body butter into your glass jar and get ready to enjoy!
+Remember to seal the jar tightly when not in use to maintain freshness.

 Ingredients